Generated at: 2026-05-16 10:36:15

 Excel, an application within Microsoft Office, can also be used as a customer management tool.
 It has a low barrier to entry and ease of operation, and as a spreadsheet application, it supports complex calculations and graph creation.

-However, it lacks the simultaneous multi-user editing capabilities found in other tools and does not retain history prior to updates, making it inconvenient for team collaboration and identifying the causes of input errors.
-Furthermore, it is difficult to grasp the situation in real-time, performance slows down as data volume increases, and there is a risk of data corruption in the event of PC issues.
-Therefore, if you wish to manage customers in real-time as much as possible, you should consider other tools.
+However, it lacks the simultaneous multi-user editing capabilities found in other tools and does not retain version history, making it inconvenient for team collaboration and difficult to identify the cause of input errors.
+Furthermore, it is difficult to grasp real-time status, performance slows down as data volume increases, and there is a risk of data corruption in the event of PC issues.
+If you wish to manage customer data in real-time as much as possible, you should consider other tools.

 When selecting a tool, the three most important factors are Usability, Functionality, and Cost.
 The key points to verify for each are as follows.

 Even the most high-performance tool will not be adopted by your team if it is difficult to use.
-Implementing a tool with overly complex operations leads to high training costs, so it is essential to choose a user-friendly solution.
-Especially in environments where some staff are not accustomed to IT tools, failing to prioritize usability can result in low adoption rates, or lead to increased errors and reduced operational efficiency due to an inability to master the system.
-Therefore, choose a tool that is easy for IT beginners to handle and does not require complex operations.
-If a trial version is available, it is recommended to have the actual end-users test it and provide feedback before making a final decision.
+Introducing a tool with overly complex operations leads to high training costs, so it is essential to choose a user-friendly solution.
+Especially in environments where some staff are not accustomed to IT tools, failing to prioritize usability can result in low adoption rates, misuse, and increased errors, ultimately reducing operational efficiency.
+Therefore, select a tool that is easy for IT beginners to handle and does not require complex operations.
+If a trial version is available, have the actual end-users test it and gather their feedback before making a final decision.

-Unnecessary features can clutter the interface and make it difficult to navigate, so it is important to select a product that focuses only on the features you need.
-To identify the necessary functions, clarify your customer management challenges and verify whether the product has the capabilities to solve them.
-For example, if you want to leverage the tool for marketing strategy or customer insight, choose a product that can record customer behavior and interaction history.
+Having unused features can clutter the interface and make it difficult to navigate, so it is important to choose a product that focuses only on the necessary features.
+To identify these, clarify your customer management challenges and verify whether the product has the specific features required to solve them.
+For example, if you want to leverage the tool for marketing strategy or deeper customer understanding, choose a product that can record customer behavior and interaction history.

 Additionally, you must verify that the tool is compatible with your company's devices and complies with your internal security policies.

 It is also important to verify the cost-effectiveness of the tool.
 There is no point in using a tool if the benefits do not justify the initial investment and ongoing operational costs.
-Since tool prices tend to increase with the number of features, confirm before implementation that there are no features you will be unable to utilize.
+Since tool prices tend to increase with the number of features, confirm before implementation that you are not paying for functions you will not use.

-Achieving success through customer management or sales support systems is impossible without the alignment of three elements: Tools, Operations, and Data.
-Data issues, in particular, are often postponed because they are time-consuming to resolve and involve complex responses.
-Consulting with an expert may be the fastest path to a fundamental solution.
+Achieving success through customer management or sales support systems is impossible without the right combination of tools, operations, and data.
+Data-related issues, in particular, are often postponed because they are time-consuming and complex to address.
+Consulting with experts may be the fastest path to a fundamental solution.

 Please check here for more details.

-In this article, we explained the importance of customer management, the benefits gained from it, and the tools that can facilitate smooth customer management.
+In this article, we explained the importance of customer management, the benefits it provides, and the tools that can facilitate smooth customer management.
 Customer management involves consolidating, managing, and analyzing information about your company's customers.

-In recent years, the importance of customer management has increased due to rising costs for acquiring new customers and the diversification of needs.
+In recent years, the importance of customer management has grown due to rising acquisition costs for new customers and the diversification of customer needs.

-By practicing customer management and analyzing their customer base, companies can expect to achieve "Product and Service Improvements," "Realization of Optimal Approaches for Each Customer," and "Reduction of Advertising Costs through Customer-Centric Approaches."
+By practicing customer management and analyzing their customer base, companies can expect to achieve "product and service improvements," "optimal approaches for each customer," and "reduced advertising costs through targeted approaches based on customer needs."

-CRM, in particular, has strengths in building relationships with existing customers and is an essential tool for thorough customer management.
-With uSonar, it is possible to integrate your company's customer and business card data with data from corporations nationwide to identify "Prospects" based on past customer trends.
+CRM, in particular, is a powerful tool for building relationships with existing customers and is indispensable for thorough customer management.
+With uSonar, you can integrate your own customer and business card data with data from corporations nationwide to identify "prospects" based on past customer trends.

-We also propose sales activities that are more likely to lead to results by cross-referencing customer information with key decision-makers at companies.
+We also propose sales activities that are more likely to lead to results by matching customer information with key decision-makers at companies.

 About the Author